kkrt-labs/cairo-vm-ts/README.md

 - **Main Functions**:
     - `initialize`: Sets up the Cairo VM by initializing the necessary segments and the main entry point.
-It also configures the VM with the program data and stack, preparing it for execution.
 This function lays the groundwork for the VM's operational environment.

     - `runUntilPc`: Controls the execution of the VM until a specified program counter (PC) is reached.
 It repeatedly invokes the VM's step function, progressing through the program instructions until the end condition is met.

     - `initializeSegments`: Responsible for creating the program and execution segments in the VM's memory.
 This function allocates the necessary memory space for the program's execution, setting the stage for the instructions to be loaded and executed.

     - `initializeMainEntrypoint`: Initializes the main function entry point of the program.
-This includes setting up the initial stack frame and determining the final PC for the main function.
+This includes setting up the initial registers and determining the final PC for the main function.

     - `initializeFunctionEntrypoint`: Sets up a function entry point in the VM.
-This involves preparing the stack and frame pointer for the function call and calculating the final PC for the function.
+This involves preparing the registers for the function call and calculating the final PC for the function.

     - `initializeState`: Configures the initial state of the VM, including setting the initial PC, AP, and FP, and loading the program data into the VM's memory.